junesirius/junesirius.github.io/_drafts/Archive/2021-01-29-Cyberpunk-2077-Extract.md

 强尼：Shouldn't exist.
 Of all the destruction and pain corps wreak 'round the world, what happens at Mikoshi is worst.
 Know why?

-V：Eternity - it lasts forever. / You're denied the right to die. / They can change you into somebody else. / They experiment on the human psyche.
+V：Eternity - it lasts forever. / You're denied the right to die. / **They can change you into somebody else.** / They experiment on the human psyche.

-强尼：Worst thing's when they switch up your identity and you never even know you've become someone else.
+强尼：Yep...
+Goddamn right.
+Worst thing's when they switch up your identity and you never even know you've become someone else.

 强尼：Corps've already taken the world for their own, now they're comin' for us.